Recently, a friend of mine shared how she feels about being a lupus survivor, and her words struck me in a big way.Read More

 People need to know that being down with lupus is not a cold or the flu.
 It’s not contagious, it won’t improve, it won’t go away, a nap won’t help, there is no magical treatment, and it does not have a cure yet.

-Lupus patients take medicine to lower the immunity, while everyone else takes supplements and vaccines to strength it.
+Lupus patients take medicine to lower immunity, while everyone else takes supplements and vaccines to strengthen it.
 One day we are up, others we are down.
 We never know.
 Life is harder to be planned, and long-term commitments are challenging.

 This uncertainty increases my anxiety, and so does my stress level.